llancruzz/llancruzz/README.md

 ### Hello There 🌎

-I'm Alan Cruz, a graduate <strong>Full Stack Software Developer</strong> based in Ireland.
+I'm Alan Cruz, a graduate <strong>Full Stack Software Developer</strong> Diploma program from [Code Institute](https://codeinstitute.net/full-stack-software-development-diploma-uk/) based in Ireland.
 Currently, I'm pursuing my <strong>MBA in Software Engineering</strong> at the prestigious [University of São Paulo (USP)](https://www5.usp.br/), blending practical industry experience with advanced academic insights.

 Passionate <strong>Full Stack Software Developer</strong> in progress with a background in Business Administration, HR (Human Resources) and Accounting.

 After many years, I've finally found what I wish I had been doing all along - Better late than never!

 I found the right path after realising I was always being asked to pick up the more technical aspects of projects and enjoyed carrying them out.
 I've always liked technology, design and always learning new skills.
-After some research and guidance from others in the industry, I enrolled with the [Code Institute](https://codeinstitute.net/full-stack-software-development-diploma-uk/).

 <em>So here I am, learning everything I can right now, figuring out the problems as I go and looking forward to the new world ahead.</em>